KunalSolanke/cabsharing-react/README.md

    needs testing
    for data duplication and etc

-   Point 1 is completed
-   1.There is one major issue currently only two people share the ride.
+   1.Code for multiple users testing.

-        -I have added the code in respective to change it to multiple users but needs to be  tested
+        -I have added the code for multiple users but needs to be  tested

         these changes are in :
           [*]  1.Booking model                              user/models